containerd/overlaybd/README.md

 git submodule update --init
 ```

 The whole project is managed by CMake.
-Binaries and resource files will be installed to `/opt/overlaybd/`.

 During compilation, some third-party dependency libraries will be automatically downloaded, see `CMake/external<lib_name>.cmake`.
 If you are having problems to download, you could manually prepare these libs under `external/<lib_name>/src/`, see CMake [doc](https://cmake.org/cmake/help/latest/module/ExternalProject.html).